Achiengy/Insurance-website/README.md

 <p>This is an Insurance Website that gives full details of the said insurance company including the price,policies and contacts.</p>

 ## Installation
+Clone this repository to your local system.
+Open the index.html file from your browser.

 ### Requirements